Society-for-Internet-Blaseball-Research/prophesizer/Basics.md

   * > `HIT_BY_PITCH_UNSTABLE|hits .+ with a pitch!.+ is now Unstable!`
   * This means the pipe character can't be used in the regexes, I know.
 If it's a problem, go change the delimiter :D
   * The first line of `simple-outcomes.cfg` is a version number.
-  * Whenever Cauldron processes a game update it direclty grabs the `simple-outcomes.cfg` from the main (`future-perfect`) branch of the Prophesizer repo and uses that file if the version number is greater than the local file.
+  * Whenever Cauldron processes a game update it directly grabs the `simple-outcomes.cfg` from the main (`future-perfect`) branch of the Prophesizer repo and uses that file if the version number is greater than the local file.
 This lets us theoretically add Outcomes directly during the season without having to redeploy Prophesizer every time.
   * But it is kind of hacky
 * Original text of the update is added to the event for reference
 * If we've concluded that this event is "done", emit it!